Solar eclipse cruises with Cunard

 When you’re not lost in the world of a novel or taking a short siesta, you’ll be met with unplanned special moments that can truly make your voyage.
 Whether it’s watching the sun rise or gazing at the stars above, these are the moments that will imprint on your memory long after you return home.

-Highlight: deck shuffleboard
+Cunard recommends: deck shuffleboard

-When it comes to deck games, a firm favourite among our guests is shuffleboard, a traditional game that has long been played on ocean liners.
+When it comes to deck games, a firm favorite among our guests is shuffleboard, a traditional game that has long been played on ocean liners.
 Said to have originated in the taverns of England in the sixteenth century, shuffleboard sits somewhere between curling and backgammon.
 It can be played at a table, but deck shuffleboard takes place on a larger scale, with a court measuring six feet wide by 39 feet long.
 Here are more shuffleboard facts to get you in the mood for a game.

 Deck dimensions - Shuffleboard is often played at a table, but deck shuffleboard takes place on a larger scale, with a court measuring six feet wide by 39 feet long.